 At Minneapolis-based Northwest Bancorporation (today Wells Fargo), computer programmer Gar Giddings used his bank-funded Optacon to help create and correct bank software.
 When asked about his experience transitioning to using the new technology in 1975, he said, “I think the beauty of the machine is that it makes everything available that everybody else reads — books, newspapers, magazines … it lets me compete on equal terms.”

-Today, diversity and inclusion is one of Wells Fargo’s five primary values, and the company continues its commitment to recruit, retain, and advance people with disabilities.
+Today, Wells Fargo continues its commitment to recruit, retain, and advance people with disabilities.